Konyak language: Dialects

+Konyak (2021)

+A list of Konyak dialects from Hoipo Konyak (2021:5) is given below.

+Ethnologue

 Ethnologue lists the following dialects of Konyak.

 Tableng is the standard dialect spoken in Wanching and Wakching.

 Phonology

 There are three lexically contrastive contour tones in Konyak – rising (marked in writing by an acute accent – á), falling (marked by a grave accent – à) and level (unmarked).